 Image 3: Certificate Revocation.
 Source

-Back in 2015, when Let’s Encrypt was still an infant, Josh Aas, the ISRG's executive director said that "Encryption should be the default for the web.
+Back in 2015, when Let’s Encrypt was was just emerging as a certificate-authority force, Josh Aas, the ISRG's executive director said that "Encryption should be the default for the web.
 The web is a complicated place these days; it's difficult for consumers to be in control of their data.
 The only reliable strategy for making sure that everyone's private data and information is protected while in transit over the web is to encrypt everything.
 Let's Encrypt simplifies this."

 That is very true.
 In fact, this is the justification used in the RFC8555 documentation.
 “Existing Web PKI certification authorities tend to use a set of ad hoc protocols for certificate issuance and identity verification.
 These ad hoc procedures are accomplished by getting the human user to follow interactive natural-language instructions from the CA rather than by machine-implemented published protocols.
 In many cases, the instructions are difficult to follow and cause significant frustration and confusion.
 Informal usability tests by the authors indicate that webmasters often need 1-3 hours to obtain and install a certificate for a domain.
 Even in the best case, the lack of published, standardized mechanisms presents an obstacle to the wide deployment of HTTPS and other PKIX-dependent systems because it inhibits mechanization of tasks related to certificate issuance, deployment, and revocation.”